AdaCore/gnatstudio/docs/users_guide/environment.rst

   it.

-  The simplest way is to recompile your application and add the switches `-a` and `-f` to the `gnatmake` command line.
+  The simplest way is to recompile your application and add the switches :command:`-a` and :command:`-f` to the :program:`gnatmake` command line.
 This extra step is only required to be done once assuming you keep the generated object and :file:`ali` files corresponding to the GNAT run time available.

-  Another possibility on Unix systems is to use the file :file:`Makefile.adalib`, which is found in the :file:`adalib` directory of your GNAT installation, and specify e.g `-g -O2` for the `CFLAGS` switches.
+  Another possibility on Unix systems is to use the file :file:`Makefile.adalib`, which is found in the :file:`adalib` directory of your GNAT installation, and specify e.g :command:`-g -O2` for the :command:`CFLAGS` switches.

 *The GPS main window is not displayed*